equivalent/scrapbook2/archive/blogs/2016-09-cors-rails-assets-cdn-heroku.md

 > Imagine the site alice.com has some data that the site bob.com wants to access.
 This type of request traditionally wouldn’t be allowed under the browser’s same origin policy.
 However, by supporting CORS requests, alice.com can add a few special response headers that allows bob.com to access the data.

-So simplified version: if you are on website `bob.com` you want some data from `alice.com`, **your browser** will send request to `alice.com` **including header** `origin=bob.com`.
+So here is mine version of the same: If you are on website `bob.com` and website wants some data from `alice.com`, **your browser** will send request to `alice.com` **including header** `origin=bob.com`.
 Website `alice.com` (may or may not) responds with data.
 This response includes header `Access-Control-Allow-Origin`.
 If the value matches `bob.com` your browser allow to serve that data.
-If not you **browser** refuse to serve the data from `alice.com` and your browser console will display error:
+If not your **browser** refuse to serve the data from `alice.com` and your browser console will display error:

 Firefox: